 Scandinavian interior design is famous for its white-on-white palette and clean lines.
-Minimalist Decor Style: How to add Color shows ways to shake it up with subtle and unusual color combinations while still keeping it minimal.
+In our post on how add colour to minimalist design we show ways to shake it up with subtle and unusual color combinations while still keeping it minimal.
 It has become such as strong look – and a bit of a cliche maybe – that Scandi homes are all white.
 They may be on the pages of glossy magazines, but in real life it isn’t practical.
 The Nordics don’t all live in dreamy loft apartments with double height ceilings and flowing lace curtains.
 In real life we have children with greasy fingers, pets and sometimes wet boots.

 In 70s Scandinavia it was almost a sin to match green and brown – a major faux pas (we remember, we were there…).
 This strict rule spilled into the Scandi fashion arena, too – a green scarf with a brown coat was a no-no. It was the time of disco.
 It was a time of bling.
 Everything was orange, red, yellow and shiny.
 And it was the beginning of Scandi Boho Chic – more of which in another article.

 Then someone pointed out that the most ordinary colour combination of all, the one we looked at every day without really taking in, was the colours of trees: green and brown.
 Who had got that colour combo all wrong? they asked.
 Soon, green and brown were in fashion and to this day it’s a recurring theme and one of the most refreshing colour combinations.
 Add to that a little blue (for the sky) and you’ve brought colour and nature into your home – a look you’re almost guaranteed to never tire of.